In Early Childhood

 They learn to speak clearly and to recite poetry.
 Every year they participate in putting on a major dramatic production in which the children use their various developing artistic capacities.

 Gardening is a part of the curriculum and our school has a developing garden where the children can plant, tend and harvest their own vegetables.
 Frequent field trips to organic farms and homesteads how supplemented the curriculum in this way.

 A “main lesson,” usually ninety minutes in length, follows, dealing with a specific topic in the curriculum for that year.
 Topics are taught in blocks.
-Thus, for example, each day for three weeks the main lesson may focus on local history and geography (as in the third grade) or zoology (fifth grade) or chemistry (seventh grade).
+Thus, for example, each day for three weeks the main lesson may focus on local history and geography (as in the third grade) or zoology (fourth grade) or chemistry (seventh grade).
 In all blocks, the teacher seeks to integrate the particular subject with others.
 For example, in teaching American geography she will interweave material from history, botany, literature, and so on.
 For each block, every student makes a main lesson book that contains factual information received from the teacher but also his or her own original drawings, illustrations, observations and compositions.

 Each main lesson is designed so that the child’s intellect, feeling life, and physical body (the head, the heart and the hand) are engaged.

 The balance of the morning is usually taken up with special subjects that are primarily intellectual in nature, such as mathematics, reading and grammar.

 In the afternoon, classes take place that involve physical activity and/or the arts; handwork, games, music, Eurythmy, foreign language (we offer French & German), painting and modeling.

 In Main Lesson, the living, direct relationship between the teacher and the children through the spoken work is considered of great importance.
 Thus the teacher- rather than the textbook, television or computer-is the source of most information.
 Also, there are no spelling books or readers; the children read classics of children’s literature.

 The Love of Learning